HannePruefer/Data_Visualization/README.md

 ## Folder structure
 /src - contains the SQL script of exploration and transformation, the SQL dump, the SQL schema visualized
-/docs - Tableau Visualizations, presentation, the csv files for SQL and Tableau
+/docs - presentation, the csv files for SQL and Tableau

 Authors